 If the seat is still wobbling, contact the manufacturer and explain what’s wrong.
 You may be required to purchase an adapter or additional parts to secure the seat to your car.

 The front passenger seat is the most dangerous place in the car for your child.

-It may be easier to tend to your little one’s demands when they’re sitting right by your side.
-But letting your child sit in the front passenger seat – whether they are using a car seat or not–- puts them at greater risk of being injured or killed in a crash.
+It may be easier to tend to your little one’s demands when they’re sitting right by your side, but letting your child sit in the front passenger seat – whether they are using a car seat or not – puts them at greater risk of being injured or killed in a crash.

 In fact, many states have laws prohibiting children from using the front seat.
 Why?
-In a head-on collision – the most common and dangerous type of crash – your child could be flung against the dashboard or even straight through the car’s windshield.
+In a head-on collision – the most dangerous type of crash – your child could be flung against the dashboard or even straight through the car’s windshield.
 Even the airbags can potentially kill your child, inflating with enough force to snap your child’s spine or damage their skull.